 When they educate you and supply you with various titles and skills that ensure your successful climbing on the social ladder, you don’t get the guidance for what’s most important, for what every human being strives to be – how to be happy.
-How to live your life at the end of which you can say: I was rich because instead of money I accumulated memories, experiences, emotions that rocked me right into the core of my soul and made my life worth of living.
+How to live your life at the end of which you can say: I was rich because instead of money I accumulated memories, experiences, emotions that touched my soul and made my life worth of living.

 At the end of the road, all of us encounter the same fate, the one that doesn’t care if we have been a slave to our material possessions during our lifetime, or we enjoyed the freedom that only untying to material things can provide.

 With this article, I don’t want to say that money is not important – of course, it is.
 As well as achieving a particular status in society if that is what an individual truly wants.
 I want to make you wonder yourself; is your life the result of deliberately made decisions that aim to make you a happy person in the long term or just the result of the need to feel accepted by everyone else, the need to fit in?
 Obsessively collecting material things only to have what everyone else have is just that – the longing to feel accepted, something that has no connection with happiness.

 Even when we have absolutely everything we have ever wanted, sadness can still cut our soul, seemingly harmless as a plain sheet of paper that easily hurts us if we awkwardly handle with it.